 - Deception: Deliberately play the same shot repeatedly from a particular position on the court.
 Change only after you feel you’ve planted that expected pattern of play in your opponent’s mind.

 - Deception: Use your body language to mislead your opponent.

 Practice Makes Perfect – Or At Least Makes You Better Than Before!

 For disguise and deception to work well it needs to become effortless and natural.
 You need to be confident in your own abilities to disguise and deceive your opponent.
 A great way to do this is simply to practice.

 Good deception can often result in a winning shot or at least put you in a really strong position in terms of the rally.
 However, poor deception just leaves you completely open to failing.
 As deception often makes a lot of use of the wrist it can be difficult to do and result in a weak open, mid-court shot.

 Deception in matches should only be used when you are well practiced and comfortable at playing that particular shot.

 Try the following routines for solo practice, use both the backhand and forehand sides of the court…

-- Feed yourself a short, lose ball at the front of the court and then practice hitting both straight drives and cross court shots.
+- Feed yourself a short, loose ball at the front of the court and then practice hitting both straight drives and cross-court shots.
 Focus your eyes on the ball only up to the point of striking it.
 From then on have the confidence that the ball will go to where you want it to.